John Glenn, famed astronaut, senator dies at 95

 - John Glenn dies at age 95 at Ohio hospital

-(CNN)John Glenn, a former US senator and the first American to orbit the Earth, died Thursday, according to Ohio State University.
+(CNN)John Glenn, the first American to orbit the Earth and a longtime US senator, died Thursday, according to the Ohio State University.
 He was 95.

 It was announced Wednesday that Glenn had been hospitalized "more than a week ago," according to Ohio State University spokesman Hank Wilson.
-He was at the James Cancer Hospital at Ohio State University, but his illness was not disclosed.
+He was at the James Cancer Hospital at the Ohio State University, but his illness was not disclosed.

 Glenn had heart valve replacement surgery in 2014.